MComp (General Track): Frequently Asked Questions

 3. Admission

-Are there any interviews for MComp applicants?
+Are there any interviews for MComp (General Track) applicants?

-Is it necessary for us to take Level 4000 courses?
+Is it necessary for us to take level 4000 courses?
 I will be working in the daytime when some of these courses are conducted and will not be able to attend.

 4. Others

-How do I apply for Student's Pass?
+How do I apply for a Student's Pass?

 Students should take into consideration that a high level of commitment is expected of all graduate students enrolled in full-time programmes.
 Taking on part-time work arrangements to supplement your personal income is generally not encouraged.